 The goal for the start of the Farm Share is the end of June, but mother nature sometimes has other plans.
 A typical Farm Share will run from late June to October.
-If the weather is still fantastic and plants are still producing after the 18 weeks is over, a bonus week(s) is known to happen.

 Contact us.
 More information can be provided and the sign-up form as well.

 With safety from Covid-19 being a big concern, the County of Wellington has instructed CSA/Farm Shares to not let customers touch the produce.
 That means customers can't build their box.
 Customers will have their boxes prepared for them, with an attempt to meet their preference on some produce (example: long carrots over fat carrots; small eggplant over big ones).

 Knowing what will be in a share isn't always easy.
 Sometimes plans of planting get pushed back because of cold/wet spring.
 Sometimes insects eat enough of the plants to leave them unable to bare healthy fruit.
 Sometimes disease comes to the farm and ruins a species of plant.
 Sometimes seeds don't germinate or germinate very poorly.
 Sometimes there is a bumper crop.
 Sometimes a plant produces fruit early.
 We try to estimate what will be ready for each week's pick-up day.
 Below are some examples.

 It's early in the season, so most plants are still growing.